 The above receivables are neither past due nor impaired.
-Amounts due from a related party are unsecured and pertain to receivables for office rental income and staff salary paid on behalf of the related party.
-As at 31 March 2022, there were no balances past due and the balances are of low credit risk.
+As at 31 March 2023, there were no balances past due and the balances are of low credit risk.
 There is no allowance for doubtful debts made arising from these outstanding balances.

-5 Cash and cash equivalents
+5. Cash and cash equivalents